MRC-CLIMB/docs/docs/walkthroughs/metagenomics-tutorial.md

   --single_end
 ```

-But - and for our final trick - we would like to use a much bigger database `k2_pluspfp`.
+But - and for our final trick - we would like to use a much bigger database `pluspfp`.
 We can just re-check it's size.